 ASTM D5265 – Test Method for Bridge Impact Testing.
 A bridged impact is a typical hazard a longer package may experience when shipped with other packages of mixed dimensions.
-The ability of the packaging to protect the inner component can be verified by simulating this impact under controlled lab conditions.
-This test method can be ideal when comparing different materials used in design.
+The ability of the packaging to protect the inner part can be verified by simulating this impact under controlled lab conditions.
+This test method can be ideal when comparing varied materials used in design.

 According to astm.org,

 4.1 Materials shipped in elongated packages are liable to damage because of impact near their midpoint when only the ends are supported.
 This type of damage can occur during the shipment of packaging of mixed dimensions.
 It is particularly prevalent during conveyer line transport and sortation.
 This test method supplies a means of deciding resistance to such damage.

 1.1 This test method is intended to decide the capability of a long package with a narrow cross-section to resist impact near its center when the package is supported only at its ends.
 This test method allows the user to select from two test options: Option A employs the use of a free-fall drop tester (see Exhibit B), and Option B employs the use of simulated mechanical impact testing equipment (S.M.I.T.E.; see Exhibit A).
 The two optional procedures are designed to impart the same amount of kinetic energy at impact; therefore, each procedure yields equal damage-producing potential.

 1.2 The values said in inch-pound units are to be regarded as standard.
 The values given in parentheses are mathematical conversions to SI units that are supplied for information only and are not considered standard.